diefenbach/django-lfs/docs/developer/howtos/how_to_add_product_pricing.rst

         ...
 Other Methods...

-Plug In The Custom Price Calculator
+Plug in the custom price calculator
 ===================================

 1. Add your application to the PYTHONPATH.